Dacxi (DACXI) Price Tops $0.0010 on Exchanges

-Dacxi (DACXI) traded up 1.1% against the US dollar during the 1-day period ending at 16:00 PM ET on October 2nd.
-Dacxi has a total market capitalization of $9.29 million and $28,173.12 worth of Dacxi was traded on exchanges in the last 24 hours.
-One Dacxi token can now be purchased for about $0.0010 or 0.00000002 BTC on major cryptocurrency exchanges.
-Over the last week, Dacxi has traded down 0.2% against the US dollar.
+Dacxi (DACXI) traded 0.3% higher against the dollar during the 1-day period ending at 14:00 PM Eastern on October 6th.
+Dacxi has a market capitalization of $8.78 million and approximately $27,254.48 worth of Dacxi was traded on exchanges in the last day.
+One Dacxi token can now be bought for $0.0010 or 0.00000002 BTC on major cryptocurrency exchanges.
+Over the last seven days, Dacxi has traded 9.8% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.